TobiasSchwartz/strips-reversibility-benchmarks/README.md

 # Experiments

 To reproduce the results from our papers, execute the [`experiments.py`](experiments.py) script from within the docker container via `python3 ./experiments.py`.
 The obtained performance results are stored in the `experiments` folder.
 A single csv file is generated for each approach (`dfs`, `bfs`, `asp_simple`, `asp_general`, `qasp`) and domain generator (`singlePath`, `multiplePaths`, `multiplePathsDeadEnds`, `generalized`, `barabasiAlbertLongestShortestPath`, `barabasiAlbertDegree`) combination.

+The [benchmarks.zip](./benchmarks.zip) file contains the benchmark results used in our AMAI submission.

 ## Further Examples